amch-med23/fitnessAppForWomen/README.md

     -> the folder contains a privacy policy and a landing page for the app as well.

-#### This repo ddoesn't contain the app source code, instead only public information served by github pages.
+#### This repo doesn't contain the app source code, instead only public information served by github pages.